jbitzerjr/Prescup/README.md

 Welcome to a collection of custom CTF-style challenges originally created for the **Presidents Cup** cybersecurity competition.
 These challenges have been adapted for self-hosting so you can run them locally, use them for training, or just have fun breaking things in a safe environment.

+Some of these were not open sourced, so I recreated them.
+Changed versions will be included in a subfolder of the main challenge.

 ## 🧠 What's Inside